Economy of the Ming dynasty: Commercial taxes and minor revenues

 The trade tax was initially set at 1/30 of sales, but was later reduced to 1.5%.
 Customs houses were established along major waterways, such as the Grand Canal, to collect these taxes.
 In addition to these direct taxes, the state also imposed indirect taxes on essential goods like salt, which were of significant importance.

 Ordinary people's daily payments were made in copper cash coins (the term "copper cash" is conventional, as the coins were actually made of bronze).
 For larger payments in Ming China, bulk silver was used.

 The rates for trade taxes were based on a percentage of the value of goods, but the total amounts were then divided among different regions and collecting offices in absolute numbers.
 Any excess amount collected by a local official was meant for the operation of the office or for their personal use.
 There were occasional instances of honest officials who, in accordance with Confucian principles, refrained from collecting more than the specified quota, earning admiration from the merchants.

 The state strictly regulated the sale of salt, with households responsible for delivering their production to state warehouses.
 Quotas were determined based on the number of able-bodied men, with the Hongwu era setting the quota at 3,200 jin (1,900 kg) per year per man.
 In exchange for every 400 jin (240 kg) of salt delivered, households received one dan (107 liters) of rice for sustenance.
 The state then distributed the salt to licensed merchants who were authorized to sell it throughout the country.
 These merchants were required to obtain a license through the kaizhong system, which was granted in exchange for supplying grain to the northern borders.

 After paper money (banknotes) was introduced, salt producers were paid with it instead of grains, but due to the inflation of banknotes, the payments were eventually abolished and the salt levy became a poll tax.
-As a result, the number of registered salt producers decreased while production continued to keep up with population growth.
+The number of registered salt producers declined, although production continued to keep pace with population growth.
 This led to a large amount of salt being sold on the black market.
 In the 15th century, in an attempt to control the black market, the state allowed licensed merchants to buy back excess salt from producers and collected an excise tax from them.
 Producers preferred to sell their salt rather than pay the tax, causing the black market to thrive.
 By the early 16th century, the black market had already taken over "official" supplies in some regions.
 According to estimates from the Ministry of Revenue and censors, three-quarters of the salt from the Lianghuai region was being sold on the black market by the mid-16th century.